norulshahlam/rest-crud-api-tutorial/README.md

 There are 2 types:

-1. Custom exception - where u throw yourself if it meets a condition and use GlobalExceptionHandler to handle [HERE](https://stackoverflow.com/questions/67090406/throw-custom-exception-with-spring-data-rest)
+1. Custom exception - where u throw yourself if it meets your condition and use GlobalExceptionHandler to handle [HERE](https://stackoverflow.com/questions/67090406/throw-custom-exception-with-spring-data-rest)

-2. global exception - where it throwas itself and u handle it using GlobalExceptionHandler
+2. Global exception - where it throwas itself and u handle it using GlobalExceptionHandler

 `Benefits?`